- Setup

 Create a new tunnel §

-This step can be done on your local machine, the actual installation on a server comes later.
-Once cloudflared binary and cert.pem are downloaded, proceed to creating a new tunnel.
+This step can be done on your local machine, the actual installation on a server can come later.

-A new UUID.json will be generated in the current folder.
+A new UUID.json will be generated in the default cloudflared directory.

 Configure the tunnel §